csfeeser/Python/challenges/READ_file_looping.md

 #### Part 5

 - Count that up!
-How many times does the word `vampire` appear?
+How many lines contain the word `vampire`?

 <details>
 <summary>How many times does it appear?</summary>